Angel Number 555

 And are you choosing it, or just reacting to it?

 555 is a readiness audit for transition, not a guarantee that the transition will go well.
-Its value is in the clarity it creates about whether you are prepared for the shift, not in the promise that the shift will be comfortable.
+The point of it is in the clarity it creates about whether you are prepared for the shift, not in the promise that the shift will be comfortable.

 In modern angel-number reading, 555 signals that significant change is approaching or already in motion.
 Old structures are giving way to new ones.